 Utah Children Statistics

-The population of children—people under 18 years old—form an important topic in the American Community Survey (ACS), conducted each year by the U.S. Census Bureau.
+Understanding the changing demographics of Utah’s children—people under 18 years old—is vital for allocating resources for schools, health care, and other social services.
+Children form an important topic in the American Community Survey (ACS), conducted each year by the U.S. Census Bureau.
 Unlike the Census—which is an exact count of people and households every ten years—ACS statistics are estimated based on a representative survey sample.

-The data in this story shows population counts of children, broken up by various characteristics.
+The data in this story shows population counts of Utah’s children, broken up by various characteristics.

 How many Utah children live in different types of families?

 How are Utah children related to their heads of household?

 Among Utah householders' own children, the population is divided as follows:

 How many children in Utah live in households that receive public assistance?

 How many Utah children live in group quarters?